Mmhonlümo Kikon

 Mmhonlümo Kikon (born 1 May 1978) is an Indian politician, scholar, poet, and social worker from Nagaland.
-He is a member of the Bharatiya Janata Party (BJP) and was the member of the Nagaland Legislative Assembly from 40 Bhandari Constituency in Wokha District.
-He is also a National Spokesperson of the Bharatiya Janata Party.
+He was a member of the Bharatiya Janata Party (BJP) and was the member of the Nagaland Legislative Assembly from Bhandari Constituency in Wokha District.
+Kikon was also a National Spokesperson of the Bharatiya Janata Party until his resignation from the party.

 Kikon has published two books of poems since 2018.
 He completed his master's degree in English Literature from Delhi University.
-He is a second term MLA from Nagaland.
 He is also an ASPEN Fellow.

 A former Minister in the Government of Nagaland, he also served in the position of Advisor to the Government of Nagaland on Information Technology and Communication, New & Renewable Energy, Science & Technology.
-He was appointed the National Spokesperson of the BJP.
 He was given additional responsibility as the Prabhari (in-Charge) of Mizoram state of the BJP.
 He was defeated in the 2023 Nagaland Legislative Assembly election by Achumbemo Kikon of the NPF.

 Early life

-Mmhonlümo Kikon was born in Kohima, Nagaland.
-Kikon completed his schooling from Don Bosco School, Kohima and Kohima Science College.
-He further received his undergraduate and master's degrees from the University of Delhi.
-He has been a keen football player right from school to university representing the college and school where he studied.
-Ever since his college days, he was extremely focused and engaged in working for the welfare of the society at large.
-He was the co-founder of the Nagaland Chapter Chair of Young Indians of the CII and had a short stint with a publishing firm in Delhi before entering social work and active politics.

-By the year 2006, Kikon had founded an NGO called the DICE foundation, which focused primarily on the three key areas of environmental policy, sustainable development and rural women livelihood.
-With an aim to push for civil society engagements with the Government of India on the various conflicts and development challenges in the Northeast, he has been instrumental in forming regional coalitions among civil society leaders and young leaders from diverse fields from all the Northeast states and communities.

 Kikon has published 2 books of poems under his name (The Village Empire and The Penmi Poems: A Requiem).
 Indian Olympic boxer and Member of Parliament, Rajya Sabha, Mary Kom formally released the book on "The Village Empire" written by Mmhonlümo Kikon at her residence in New Delhi.
-He has also travelled extensively to European and Asian Countries attending seminars and workshops on international relations, Climate change and sustainable Development.

 In 2023, Vintage India published His Majesty’s Headhunters, a work on the history of Northeast India authored by Mmhonlümo Kikon.